U.S. Route 31E: Kentucky

-Its only interchanges with interstates are in Jefferson County; both of which are beltways: I-265/Gene Snyder Expressway and the Interstate 264 (Watterson Expressway).
-However, it also has interchanges with the Louie B. Nunn Cumberland Parkway in Barren County, and the Martha Layne Collins Blue Grass Parkway in Nelson County.
+Its only interchanges with Interstates are in Jefferson County; both of which are beltways: I-265/Gene Snyder Expressway and the Interstate 264 (Watterson Expressway).
+However, it also has interchanges with the Louie B. Nunn Cumberland Expressway in Barren County, and the Martha Layne Collins Blue Grass Parkway in Nelson County.

 History

 In the 19th century, much of the present-day route of US 31E was a stagecoach path between Louisville and Nashville, and before that a postal route at least by 1820.

 Originally part of the Jackson Highway, the Works Progress Administration measured the total distance on US 31E in Kentucky as 147.8 mi.

 US 37 and US 143

 The American Association of State Highway Officials (AASHO) adopted a resolution against split routes in 1934.
-In order to eliminate the split in US 31 between Nashville, Tennessee, and Louisville, Kentucky, AASHO commissioned U.S. Route 37, replacing US 31E from the Louisville area south to Glasgow, Kentucky, where it then followed Kentucky Route 63 and several routes in Tennessee to Chattanooga.
+To eliminate the split in US 31 between Nashville, Tennessee, and Louisville, Kentucky, AASHO commissioned U.S. Route 37, replacing US 31E from the Louisville area south to Glasgow, Kentucky, where it then followed Kentucky Route 63 (KY 63) and several routes in Tennessee to Chattanooga.
 The rest of US 31E from Glasgow to Nashville was assigned U.S. Route 143.
-This proposed route was extended southwest to Centerville in 1938 and Jackson in 1944 via State Route 100 and State Route 20.
+This proposed route was extended southwest to Centerville in 1938 and Jackson in 1944 via SR 100 and SR 20.
 US 31W would have become the main route of US 31.

 Kentucky and Tennessee refused to accept the renumbering and never changed signage for the routes.
 In 1952, AASHO re-recognized the split, officially restoring the US 31E and US 31W designations.